You have finally found it — the secret to winning your claim for disability benefits: tell the best story.

 This is the 10,000-foot view of the disability claim or appeal process when it’s done right.

 No matter what type of disability claim you are dealing with, if you are applying for benefits or appealing a denial of benefits, you need to understand what causes the decision-maker to rule in your favour.
 Quite simply, they will rule in your favour when the story you present is more authentic and believable than the alternative negative stories presented about you.

-Once you understand that storytelling is the key to success, you will know exactly how to maximize your chances of being approved for disability benefits, even after a denial.
+Once you understand that storytelling is the key to success, you will know exactly how to win a disability claim, even after a denial.